Writing the Introduction

 This is a memorised sentence that is about the historical/cultural and societal background of the Text, e.g. for The Veldt, it could be about the horrors of World War II and technology associated with it.
 You do need to introduce the author/director’s full name, the title and the date published and the genre.

-As a reminder, this is the very first sentence of your, it needs to stand out as much as possible.
+As a reminder, this is the very first sentence of your essay.
+It needs to stand out as much as possible.
 It needs to demonstrate a link between history and the Text itself.

 A basic template: Amidst the chaos/upheaval of <historical information about what was happening during the time (can be about inside the book, or real life)>, <author full name>'s <literary period and genre of text> <title of text> (<year published>) discusses the idea of <theme from topic>.

-- Please note that you should be avoiding the phrase - Set against the backdrop to start with, or the word Backdrop or Set because they are way too overdone as a sentence starter for introductions.
+• Please note that you should NEVER use the phrase: Set against the backdrop to start with, or the word Backdrop or Set because they are way too overdone as a sentence starter for introductions.
 VCAA has made it absolutely clear they don’t want to see this anymore.

 Here are some examples of how sophisticated background sentences (you will see how much historical context that you should include):